-Baileys whipped chocolate parfaits are an easy to make, alcoholic dessert that come together in less than 15 minutes.
+Baileys cookies and cream parfaits are an easy alcoholic dessert that comes together in less than 15 minutes.
 Chocolate whipped cream is spiked with Baileys Irish Cream and layered with crushed sandwich cookies.

-Baileys Irish Cream is a liqueur - an alcoholic beverage made with cream, chocolate, and Irish Whiskey.
-It is especially popular during St. Patrick's Day, making this a fantastic alcoholic dessert to celebrate the holiday.
+Baileys Irish Cream is a liqueur made with cream, chocolate, and Irish Whiskey.
+It is especially popular during St. Patrick's Day, making this a fantastic boozy dessert to celebrate the holiday.

 Ingredients and substitutions